Home - Blog

 It may be that you are already with the supplier that suits you best, on the right plan, and paying the right amount.
 But, as with insurance, shopping around can save you a ton of money.
 No one should be complacent.

 In 2020, energy provision is not just about cost.
 If you care about the planet, then how the energy is sourced should be more important than the dollars and cents.

-Inspire is a renewable energy company that allows you to choose clean, renewable energy on a plan that suits your home and lifestyle in just minutes.
-Sign up online or with a quick phone call, and we do everything else.
+Inspire is a clean energy company that allows you to choose a clean, renewable energy plan that suits your home and lifestyle in just minutes.
+Sign up online or with a quick phone call, and we'll do everything else.
 You have the peace of mind that you are supporting the green energy movement, and doing a huge amount to reduce your carbon footprint!

 Don't worry about climate change— do something about it.